OBOFoundry/purl.obolibrary.org/provision/production/PRODUCTION_PROVISION_README.md

 terraform -chdir=aws output -raw public_ip       # shows elastic ip
 terraform -chdir=aws output                      # shows all output terraform -chdir=aws show                        # shows what was deployed vpc, instance, ....

+# On aws you should see the new workspace listed under s3://bucket_name/env:/
 ```

 #### Test The New Stack